Certificate or Associate of Science in Surgical Technology

 Become a Surgical Technologist.
 A surgical technologist (ST) is educated in surgical instrumentation, procedures and practices.
-As an ST you will assist in surgical operations under the supervision of surgeons, registered nurses, and anesthesiologists.
-You will be a vital member of the operating room team, assisting surgeons by providing the instruments and supplies needed during surgical procedures.
+As an ST, you will be a vital member of the operating room team, assisting surgeons by providing the instruments and supplies needed during surgical procedures.

 Our three-semester certificate program includes classroom instruction, lab instruction in operating room techniques and clinical experience in hospital and surgery centers.
 We enhance your clinical skills as your knowledge and confidence increase under the guidance of a clinical instructor and preceptors in a surgical setting.

 Our Surgical Technology program is accredited by the Commission on Accreditation of Allied Health Education Programs through the Accreditation Review Council on Education in Surgical Technology and Surgical Assisting.